nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     The main purpose for allowing negative hours and negative amount for the new `pay command` is to allow user to 'undo' his mistakes made due to him specifying the wrong number of hours paid or the wrong amount settled by the student.
     Hence, the resulting paid amount from the execution of the `pay command` should not be negative in any daily use case.<br><br>

-1. **Allow Find command to search for partial word in name:** The current `find command` only allows exact full word matching for the KEYWORDS specified for the `n/` prefix. e.g. typing `find n/Alex` will match the students named `Alex Yeoh`, `Alex Tan`, but will **not** match the students named `Alexander Yeoh` or `Alexa Tan`, etc.
-    This might be slightly inconvenient for the user, as the user might not remember full words in the students' name.
-    Therefore, we plan to improve the search functionality of the `find command` by allowing partial word matching for the KEYWORDS specified for the `n/` prefix. e.g. In this enhancement for `find command`, typing `find n/Alex` will match the students named `Alex Yeoh`, `Alex Tan`, `Alexander Yeoh`, `Alexa Tan`, etc.

 1. **Enforce double confirmation for clear command:** The current `clear command` clears all the students in the list without any confirmation from the user.